SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/states.md

 The selected state indicates the active option.

-The selected state is visually emphasized to clearly distinguish it from unselected options.
+It is visually emphasized to clearly distinguish it from unselected options.
 The visual treatment may vary depending on component type (for example border, background, or icon changes).

-Selected state must be clearly distinguishable without relying on color alone.
+Selected states must be clearly distinguishable without relying on color alone.

 Specific visual implementations are defined in the relevant component and form field sections.